Show All Answers

 How did your neighbour come to this determination?
 Request the official filed map of the survey that provided a surveyor’s opinion of your shared boundary line.
 You can hire a survey yourself.

-Yes, Tract Maps (also known as Subdivision Maps), Parcel Maps, Records of Survey and Corner Records are now available for viewing and download at no cost through the Public Works Website here; click on the “Weblink” link on that website.
-Instructions for locating these records are at this site.
+Yes, Tract Maps (also known as Subdivision Maps), Parcel Maps, Records of Survey and Corner Records are now available for viewing and download at no cost through the Public Works Records webpage.
+Click on the “Laserfiche Weblink."

 No. If your property is a lot in a subdivision we can provide a copy of the recorded subdivision map which will show easements created by that map and other easements affecting the property at that time; however, there is no reason to assume that other easements have not been created since.
 A title company guarantee policy is the best source of disclosing things such as easements affecting a particular property.

 The Public Works is located at 255 Glacier Drive in Martinez.
 Office hours is Monday through Thursday from 7:00 a.m. to 5:00 p.m. and open Friday from 7:00 a.m. to 4:00 p.m. (closed 12:00 p.m. to 1:00 p.m.).
 The main phone number is (925) 313-2000.